 As the name suggests, dental implants are used to hold the dentures in place.
-Four or more implants are surgically embedded toward the front of your jaw if you need a full denture.
+Four or more implants are surgically embedded toward the front of your upper or lower jaw if you need a full denture.
 This area of the jaw offers the greatest bone density to ensure a solid foundation for your new teeth.
 In the case of a partial denture, only one or two implants will likely be necessary.
-Implant-retained dentures are especially helpful for tooth replacement along the lower arch, because traditional dentures are more likely to loosen here.
+Implant-retained dentures are especially helpful for tooth replacement along the lower arch because traditional dentures are more likely to loosen here.

 Dr. Mick prepares your individualized treatment plan based on information gathered with X-rays and impressions of your gum ridge.

-At the first appointment, an incision is made in your gums to expose the bone.
+At the first implant appointment, an incision is made in your gums to expose the bone.
 A small hole is drilled in the bone and the implant is secured.
 The incision is stitched closed, and you are given post-op instructions to help keep the site clean and promote healing.

 Once the implant and bone tissue have bonded together, a healing cap is placed on top of the implant so your gums form around it.
 This prevents gum tissue from getting in the way of your new dentures.
 Finally, another set of impressions is taken of your gums and the abutments, so your dentures can be handcrafted in the dental lab.
-Custom adjustments are made in the office to ensure a perfect fit.
+Custom adjustments are made in the dental office to ensure a perfect fit.

 In addition to keeping your new dentures secured, dental implants provide other benefits, too.
-Most importantly, they help to keep your jaw well formed and your face looking younger.
+Most importantly, they help to keep your jaw well-formed and your face looking younger.

 When you have a missing tooth, you also have a missing root.
 A root does more than just keep a tooth in place.
 That root helps to maintain your healthy jaw.